 Fun Fact: A Cairn Terrier's coat can change colour multiple times over the course of several years.

 What started out as a crossbreed in the late-1980s is now a popular hypoallergenic pet - the Labradoodle.
-A mix between a Labrador Retriever and a standard or miniature Poodle, the Labradoodle is not technically a breed in itself, but it could be headed that way in the future.
+They are a mix between two of the most popular dog breeds in Canada, a Labrador Retriever and a standard or miniature Poodle.
+The Labradoodle is not technically a breed in itself, but it could be headed that way in the future.
 Well-bred Labradoodles are naturally friendly and active, and make good family pets.

 While Labradoodles can be hypoallergenic, low-shedding, and good-natured dogs, there is a lot of variation among them as they are a new cross.
 No traits appear commonly across all Labradoodles.
 With that being said, make sure you seek out a reputable breeder who is familiar with the cross, and choose a dog that is a second generation mix (its mother and father are both Labradoodles) if at all possible.
 If you're looking for a specific trait, such as low-shedding, make sure you enquire as to whether the parents had it, and your pup is more likely to also exhibit that trait.
 As with any dog, there can be exceptions to the standard, but this is especially true for new crossbreeds.
 If you are not prepared to be flexible, you may want to choose a more predictable breed.